danielsunzhongyuan/my_leetcode_in_python/Questions.md

 """

+94. binary-tree-inorder-traversal
+Given a binary tree, return the inorder traversal of its nodes' values.

+Example:

+Input: [1,null,2,3]
+   1
+    \
+     2
+    /
+   3

+Output: [1,3,2]
+Follow up: Recursive solution is trivial, could you do it iteratively?

+98. validate-binary-search-tree
+Given a binary tree, determine if it is a valid binary search tree (BST).

+Assume a BST is defined as follows:

+The left subtree of a node contains only nodes with keys less than the node's key.
+The right subtree of a node contains only nodes with keys greater than the node's key.
+Both the left and right subtrees must also be binary search trees.

 100. same-tree
 """
 Given two binary trees, write a function to check if they are equal or not.

 Two binary trees are considered equal if they are structurally identical and the nodes have the same value.
 """

+101. symmetric-tree
+Given a binary tree, check whether it is a mirror of itself (ie, symmetric around its center).

+For example, this binary tree [1,2,2,3,4,4,3] is symmetric:

+    1
+   / \
+  2   2
+ / \ / \
+3  4 4  3
+But the following [1,2,2,null,3,null,3] is not:
+    1
+   / \
+  2   2
+   \   \
+   3    3

 102. binary-tree-level-order-traversal